RobEn-AAST/AI-Mate-ROV-2021/Task 2.2 - Coral colony health/README.md

 # Task 2.2

-Using image recognition to determine the health of a coral colony by comparing its current
+Using image recognition to determine the health of a coral colony by comparing its current to a picture taken in the past

 ## Requirements